-If you wish to apply for federal student loans for Summer Study Abroad, you must complete the 2014/15 FAFSA (if you have not already done so).
+USD students who wish to apply for federal student loans for Summer Study Abroad must complete the 2016/17 FAFSA (if you have not already done so).
 Please note that it may take up to 6 weeks for the law school to receive your completed application.
 Please use the USD School of Law federal school code, G06976, on your FAFSA to ensure that the Office of Financial Aid receives your processed form.

 The Office of Financial Aid will provide an Offer of Financial Assistance after your file is complete.
-If additional forms or documentation may be required, please refer to your Offer of Financial Assistance.
-All supplemental forms and documentation must be submitted by April 1, 2015, to avoid delays.
+If additional forms or documentation may be required, you will receive an email, and any required forms can be accessed in the MySanDiego portal.
+All supplemental forms and documentation must be submitted by May 1, 2017 to avoid delays.

 If your electronic loan disbursement does not arrive before you leave, please enroll in direct deposit online, on the One Stop tab of the MySanDiego web portal, so any refund can be directly deposited into your savings or checking account.
 USD cannot mail refunds directly to students when they are abroad.